 Review of the CBD Extraction Process

-There are many different methods of CBD extraction.
+There are many different methods of that allow you to extract CBD.

 Some methods involve higher level of solvents to be able to “pull” the oils out of the plant.
 New Phase Blends chooses to use what’s called a supercritical CO2 extraction method.

-This method uses no solvents, and is widely regarded as the most safe method of CBD extraction.
+This method uses no solvents, and is widely regarded as the most safe method to extract CBD.
 Some of the other methods of extraction include: ethanol extraction and water extraction.

 The primary purpose of all methods, regardless of their approach, is to pull out as much as the beneficial oils from the cannabis plant as possible.
 The CBD products you see today contain these oils.